IFSA Fellow Committee

 The IFSA Fellow Committee (briefly referred to as Committee) is a committee that is approved by the IFSA Council and works for selecting the recipients of the Fellow of IFSA, in a term of 4 years.

-In a recently launched process for the formation of the new Committee, five nominated candidates, all of whom are themselves the recipients of the Fellow of IFSA, were finally approved to constitute the new Committee as a result of the IFSA Council meeting of July 25, 2016 in Vancouver.
+In a recently launched process for the formation of the new Committee, five nominated candidates, all of whom are themselves the recipients of the Fellow of IFSA, were finally approved to constitute the Committee.
 Namely, they are (in alphabetic order) Janusz Kacprzyk (Chair), Laszlo Koczy, Chin-Teng Lin, Ron Yager, and Takeshi Yamakawa.

 IFSA Fellow Procedure